dsleo/dsleo.github.io/_posts/2026-04-09-experiment-oil.md

 When you first drink Coca-Cola, you might wonder what makes it so dominant.
 The intuitive answer is: a better product.
 So you look for the “secret recipe.”

-Very naturally—and a bit naively—you assume that the best product wins.
+Very naturally, and a bit naively, you assume that the best product wins.
 Unfortunately, the recipe is a well-guarded secret, and even Coca-Cola employees are often kept in the dark when preparing the drink.
 But the recipe is not the point[^1].

 <div class="abstract">
 <p>The “data is the new oil” narrative shaped a generation of business strategy, but it misses a crucial ingredient: experimentation.</p>
 <p>Data helps us understand the past and experiments allow us to establish causality and make reliable decisions. </p>
 <p>The real competitive advantage of modern tech companies is not just data collection, but their ability to run controlled experiments at scale.</p>
 </div>

-A modern version of the Coca-Cola story is the "data is the new oil" narrative.

 ## Remember, Data is the new oil?